Here’s the story. The first blog I ever wrote:

 What if no one reads it?
 Who cares.
 I’ll have a running documentation of the humans I love best.
 Even better, I’ll have an outlet while going through the identity crisis that is motherhood…….
-So here goes nothing…

 One day you wake up and you aren’t dancing with drag queens on Bourbon St. in New Orleans.
 You aren’t sticking the $100 cash you made from waitressing on the beach that night into your bra, heading down to the next bar to sing karaoke “salt and pepper push it”, and drinking with friends until 3 am.
 Only to decide to “take the beach home.”

 You aren’t spending the month before Halloween discussing with your girlfriends what you are going to be for Halloween.
 Even though we all know what we were going to be… skanks.
-Ummm… I mean… scantily clad ___insert any occupation or animal____.
+Ummm… I mean… scantily clad __insert any occupation or animal_.
 Mean girls still kills me every time.
 “I’m a mouse, duh!”
 No truer movie has ever been made.

 Without even knowing its happening, one day you meet a handsome man with blue eyes and a roller coaster begins.

 You got engaged.
 People celebrated you.
 You got married.
 People toasted you.
 You wore a smoking hot dress and people applauded when you walked around.

 Then you wake up one day and..

-You’re some body’s mother.
+You’re somebody’s mother.

 There are no more showers to be thrown for you.
 There is no one pulling out chairs for you.

 When you say to people that you have a 18 month old and a 6 month old, sometimes they just laugh. right at you.
 It’s like, do they know that I caught a poop bare handed the other day?
 They are laughing at the unsaid of knowing how crazy babies make life…

 Crazy yet AMAZING.